Croatia

 The first two letters denote the district where ZG stands for Zagreb.

-Current passenger series since 1st January 1992 in black on white.
+Current passenger series since 1st January 1992 in black on white with red and blue lines at both top and bottom.

 The registration consists of two letters, followed by the national crest, three numerals, a hyphen and two letters.

-Current passenger series since 1st January 1992 in black on white.
+Current passenger series since 1st January 1992 in black on white with red and blue lines at both top and bottom.

 The registration consists of two letters, followed by the national crest, three numerals, a hyphen and two letters.

-Current passenger series since 1st January 1992 in black on white.
+Current passenger series since 1st January 1992 in black on white with red and blue lines at both top and bottom.

 The registration consists of two letters, followed by the national crest, three numerals, a hyphen and two letters.